Borgor-Chefs/CompTIA-Notes/computer hardware/the motherboard/Motherboard Form Factors.md

 	- used for space saving computers
 - Nano ITX
 	- created in 2005
-	- designed to be used in digital recorders, media centers and cars
+	- designed to be used in digital recorders, media centers and cars and embedded systems
 - Pico ITX
 	- created in 2007
+	- designed for embedded systems
 - Mobile ITX
 	- created in 2009
 	- 6cm by 6cm

-## NLX

-^2f86d3
+	- designed for embedded systems and phones

+## New Low Profile eXtended (NLX)

 Created Intel, designed for low-end / low profile computers.
 Utilizes a riser card which has slots to plug in extra components in parallel.
 Typically found in slim line computer cases.